2023 ABSTRACT SUBMISSION DATES

 What is considered ‘late breaking’?

-Generally, “late breaking” abstracts are those which are (i) of high relative urgency for dissemination (substantively or methodologically), and which (ii) for compelling reasons could not have been submitted under the regular deadline.
-Compelling reasons might include data becoming available for analysis soon before the regular due date; “I forgot to finish my abstract on time” is unlikely to pass muster.
-Truly late breaking results which are not of high importance are less likely to receive serious consideration.
+Generally, Late-breaking abstracts are those which are (i) of high relative urgency for dissemination (substantively or methodologically), and which (ii) for compelling reasons could not have been submitted under the regular deadline.
+Compelling reasons might include data becoming available for analysis after the General Abstract Submission due date.
+“I did not manage to finish my abstract on time” is unlikely to pass muster.